 Four common conditions that can cause thumb pain are:

-The following chart is an easy-to-use tool to lead you to what might be the cause of your thumb pain.
+The following chart can help to lead you to what might be the cause of your thumb pain.
 Answer the “Where does it hurt?” question in the chart to see what might be the cause of your thumb pain.

 Where Does It Hurt?